Burns Night is an annual celebration of the life and legacy of Scotland's national poet Robert Burns, born on 25 January 1759.

 Various Burns Suppers, ceilidhs and similar celebrations take place around the city, including a 6-day Edinburgh festival called Burns&Beyond inspired by Robert Burns.

-While public gatherings are restricted by Covid-19 in 2021, Burns nights will still be going ahead with the essential ingredients of traditional food, poetry and good company.
+Even with public gatherings restricted by Covid-19 in 2021, Burns nights went ahead with the essential ingredients of traditional food, poetry and good company.

 Burns Supper Format